codex-academy/spaza-suggest/readme.md

 > **Tip:** store the logged in `client` or `spazashop` details in the session for easy access.

+## Planning

+Create some paper prototypes (draw them on paper) of the screens that you are planning to create and get them reviewed by a mentor before your start coding.
+If you are remote get your prototypes reviewed view zoom call/email.

+Create a Kanban board and share your planning with us at `mentors@projectcodex.co`.

+We will email you a feedback requrest form where you should submit your source and deployed app.

 ## Use the supplied Factory Function

 Use the supplied factory function in `spaza-suggest.js`.